United Nations Security Council Resolution 965

 (d) contribute to the security of International Criminal Tribunal for Rwanda personnel and human rights officers;

 (e) assist in the training and establishment of a new police force.

 The Government of Rwanda was urged to continue co-operation with UNAMIR and allow unimpeded access to all areas of the country.
-UNAMIR's efforts to increase its radio broadcasting capabilities was welcomed, as were the efforts of Member States, United Nations agencies and non-governmental organisations with regards to humanitarian assistance.
+UNAMIR's efforts to increase its radio broadcasting capabilities was welcomed, as were the efforts of Member States, United Nations agencies and non-governmental organisations with regard to humanitarian assistance.

 The Secretary-General Boutros Boutros-Ghali was asked to make recommendations concerning the establishment of a mine clearance programme and to notify the Council of any adjustment in the logistic and personnel requirements of UNAMIR.
 He was required to report by 9 February 1995 and 9 April 1995 on UNAMIR's mandate and the situation in the country.
 Finally, the international community was called upon to provide resources to the Rwandan government.